mozilla/glean/docs/user/adding-glean-to-your-project.md

 Glean installs an [`atexit` handler](https://docs.python.org/3/library/atexit.html) so the Glean thread can attempt to cleanly shut down when your application exits.
 This handler will wait up to 1 second for any pending work to complete.

-In addition, by default ping uploading is performed in a separate child process using Python's multiprocessing module.
+In addition, by default ping uploading is performed in a separate child process.
 This process will continue to upload any pending pings even after the main process shuts down.

-Since the multiprocessing module may not work in all contexts, such as in a [`PyInstaller`](https://www.pyinstaller.org/) application, there is an option to ensure that ping uploading occurs in the main process.
+Since the subprocess approach may not work in all contexts, there is an option to ensure that ping uploading occurs in the main process.
 To do this, set the `allow_multiprocessing` parameter on the `glean.Configuration` object to `False`.
 </div>

 {{#include ../tab_footer.md}}